dpausp/ansible-playbook-mediatum/README.md

     http://localhost:8081

-VirtualBox and Vagrant must be installed on your control machine.
+VirtualBox and Vagrant (version 1.5+) must be installed on your control machine.
+A Debian Wheezy 7.4 system is used for the VM.
+You can edit the `Vagrantfile` to choose another system. (for example, a 32bit Ubuntu)

 Just run: